The shift-and-invert Arnoldi method for singular matrix pencils: Arnoldi method

+If we take the first block row, we find the Arnoldi recurrence for $S^{(P)}$ with iteration vectors $W_m = \matV_\perp^* V_m^{(1)}$.
+Finally, let $H_m$ be computed using the innerproduct \eqref{eq:innerproductAGEP}.
+Then

+This shows the connection between the two Arnoldi factorizations. \end{proof} We must ensure that the starting vector of the Arnoldi method on $S^{(A)}$ has the proper form.
+This can be achieved by multiplying an arbitrary vector by $S^{(A)}$ or using an implicit restart with zero shift instead \cite{Meerbergen1997}.
+The choice of the starting vector combined with the special inner product remove the impact of the infinite eigenvalues introduced by augmentation.
 In order to identify true eigenvalues, both left and right eigenvectors have to be computed.
-Therefore we use the two-sided Arnoldi method.
-It works as follows: \begin{enumerate} \item Perform Arnoldi on \eqref{eq:AGEP} and apply implicit restart(s) to remove the infinite eigenvalue.
-We obtain Krylov vectors $V_k$. \item Perform Arnoldi on the transpose of \eqref{eq:AGEP} and apply implicit restart(s) to remove the infinite eigenvalue.
-We obtain Krylov vectors $W_k$. \item Compute the projected problem
+Therefore we use the two-sided Arnoldi method: \begin{enumerate} \item Perform Arnoldi on \eqref{eq:AGEP} (resp. \eqref{eq:PGEP}).
+We obtain Krylov vectors $V_m$. \item Perform Arnoldi on the transpose of \eqref{eq:AGEP} (resp. \eqref{eq:PGEP}).
+We obtain Krylov vectors $W_m$. \item Compute the projected problem